 IHSP Goals and Approach

-low and middle-income countries are committed
+Many low and middle-income countries are committed

 to improving the performance of their health care systems.
 They

-and malnutrition, the increasing toll of
+and malnutrition, the increasing toll of non-infectious disease

-the International Health Systems Program (IHSP) in the Department of Global Health and Population at the Harvard School of Public Health, has gathered
+Health Systems Program (IHSP) in the Department of Global Health

-training, and technical assistance.
+through research, training, and technical assistance.
 The IHSP is

 committed both to advancing the state of relevant knowledge and

 achieve better health status, reduction in poverty, and gains in

 human well-being for the poorer populations in both low and middle-income